 - A rope to tie down your hunt

 - Proper wear that protects you and camouflages you

 Gear up keeping it simple

 You will be surprised how much hunters spend each year on new gears.
 However, for a beginner, keep it simple and choose gears that are easy to use.
-As you fall in love with hunting, you will find yourself buying more guns, better duck decoys, RV parts for your camper and rifle scopes to track your animals with ease.
+As you fall in love with hunting, you will find yourself buying more guns, better duck decoys, RV parts for your camper and rifle scopes and a pair of hunting binoculars to track your animals with ease.

 Learn the local surroundings